Azareal/Gosora/README.md

 More images in the /images/ folder.
 Beware though, some of them are *really* outdated.

-# Dependencies (a few of these like Riot aren't currently in use, but we anticipate that we'll need some sort of search engine library in the very immediate future)
+# Dependencies (a few of these like Rez aren't currently in use, but we anticipate that we'll need some sort of search engine library in the very immediate future)

 * Go 1.9